Breadboard

 examples

-A breadboard is used to test a simple LED circuit with a 5 mm LED and a 220-ohm resistor powered by a 9V battery.
+A breadboard is used to prototype a simple LED circuit utilizing a 9V (0.5 mA) battery, a 220-ohm resistor, and a standard red LED.